Some-T/FirstPersonController-CSharp/README.md

 # Current Issues To Solve:

 - Player sometimes sticks to the wall when running and jumping into it.
-- Make it the player stands up automatically when exiting the tunnel.
-- Stop player slightly jumping automatically when exiting a tunnel from crouching additionally.

 ## No longer issues, solved: